Cracks are starting to show in utility support for using natural gas as a bridge fuel to a low-carbon future.

 A number of utilities other than Dominion have indicated that their goals are also designed, at least in part, to align with state objectives.

-For example, Daniel Cregg, Public Service Enterprise Group Inc.'s executive vice president and CFO, said in an interview that his New Jersey-based company set a net-zero target as "an acknowledgement of what the science is telling us of where we are headed and wanting to continue hand in hand with what the state has targeted within their energy master plan."
+For example, Daniel Cregg, Public Service Enterprise Group Inc.'s executive vice president and CFO, said in an interview that his New Jersey-based company set a net-zero target as "an acknowledgment of what the science is telling us of where we are headed and wanting to continue hand in hand with what the state has targeted within their energy master plan."
 New Jersey Gov. Phil Murphy is pushing the state to achieve 100% clean energy by 2050.

 The role of the ESG movement